bluenote-1577/skani/README.md

 skani uses an approximate alignment method without base-level alignment.
 It is magnitudes faster than BLAST based methods and almost as accurate. skani offers:

-1. **Accurate ANI calculations for similar MAGs**.
+1. **Accurate ANI calculations for MAGs**.
 Other methods, such as Mash, give estimates that are not accurate when MAGs are < 90% complete.

 2. **Fast computations**.
 Indexing/sketching is ~ 2.5x faster than Mash, and querying is about 20x faster than FastANI (but slower than Mash).